Kismuz/btgym/README.md

 ### <a name="news"></a>[News and updates:](#title)
+- 25.01.2019: updates:
+    - **lstsm_policy** class now requires both `internal` and `external` observation sub-spaces to be present and allows both be one-level nested sub-spaces itself (was only true for `external`); all declared sub-spaces got encoded by separate convolution encoders;
+    - **policy deterministic action** option is implemented for discrete action spaces and can be utilised by `syncro_runner`;
+        by default it is enabled for test episodes;

 - 18.01.2019: updates:
     - **data model** classes are under active development to power model-based framework: